 Some 300 Swiss churches reach out to their community via alpha groups.
 This includes half of all Free Churches and 120 state churches.

-As part of Campus Crusade's plan to give every Swiss home a chance to hear the gospel, Martin trains Christian leaders like Pastor Ammann to do alpha groups and coordinates large-scale outreaches.
+As part of Cru's plan to give every Swiss home a chance to hear the gospel, Martin trains Christian leaders like Pastor Ammann to do alpha groups and coordinates large-scale outreaches.
 For example, the following fall, posters-featuring Isabelle's face-went up around the country inviting people to join alpha groups.
 He believes that more and more Swiss people are asking questions about spiritual issues, and alpha groups provide a safe place in which they can ask the questions.

 Pastor Ammann can vouch for the value of alpha groups.
 In the 5 or 6 years he has had them, he has seen church attendance grow from 30 elderly people to around 100.